designedbyclowns/xploder/README.md

 A simple Mac OS service menu item to quit xcode and (optionally) move the contents of `~/Library/Developer/Xcode/DerivedData/` to the trash.

-Espeically helpful to use before switching branches in git, so Xcode _might_ not puke all over itself if the project file has changes.
+Helpful to use before switching branches in git, so Xcode _might_ not puke all over itself if the project file has changes.

 ## Installation